 A famous Pigeon Forge landmark, The Old Mill has been around since folks started visiting the Smokies.
-Built in the early 1800s, The Old Mill was once a source of survival for Pigeon Forge residents, but now is a beacon for both residents and locals alike.
+Built in the early 1800s, The Old Mill was once a source of survival for Pigeon Forge residents.
+It is now a beacon for both residents and locals alike.
 One of the most photographed mills in the country, The Old Mill offers guided tours of a grist mill and is also a destination for food, shopping, and sweet treats!

 The water-powered grist mill sits along the banks of Little Pigeon River, one of the busiest areas in the town of Pigeon Forge.
 A large water wheel uses the flow of the water to turn flint granite stones weighing more than 4,500 pounds, allowing the mill to produce nearly 1,000 pounds of stone-ground grain every day!
 The power of this mill is incredible; in fact, the mill even generated electricity for the town until 1935!